As a highly regulated industry, casinos are more familiar than most with the importance of video retention and mitigating data loss.

 It depends.
 For example, we know many casino operators who carry out data exports from their incident locker twice a week, 52 weeks a year, and are happy with the level of protection that offers based on the level of evidentiary data they archive in that time period.

-However, with today’s surveillance software and storage options, casinos can implement cost-effective, real-time backup solutions.
+However, with today’s security and surveillance software and storage options, casinos can implement cost-effective, real-time backup solutions.
 In addition, a standard operating procedure using Workflows can be configured to check the automated backup.

 Where should I back up my data?